LCobham/holbertonschool-shell/basics/README.md

 10-back: change dir to former dir
 11-lists: list all files in current dir, parent dir, and /boot
 12-file_type: prints out the file type of /tmp/iamafile
+13-symbolic_link: creates in current dir a symbolic link to ls